| The

 (Gil Evans, Annie Lennox) in 1974.
 Both grew up listening to Spike Jones and Stan

 Freberg and are still big fans.
-The collaboration produced two tracks in the style of Spike
+The collaboration produced two tracks in

-Jones' manic City Slickers band, utilizing Spike's techniques of satirizing
+the style of Spike Jones' manic City Slickers band, utilizing Spike's formula of

-record in Spike's day, and a juicy target for his
+record in Spike's day, and a juicy target for his brand of satire.
+24

-brand of satire.
-24 years after Spike's death, Burt Bacharach's "Close To You" was
+years after Spike's death, Burt Bacharach's "Close To You" was a chart-topping

-award-winning vocal performance.
-Possibly the most-requested wedding song
+Possibly the most-requested wedding song during that period, it was a beautiful,

-during that period, it was a beautiful, tender ballad just waiting for someone
+expressive ballad just waiting for someone

-to come along and trash it!
+to come along and trash it.

 Accordingly, The Clams' rendition - up-tempo ragtime "corn" - is peppered with gun